“The American Quarter Horse has been good to each of us. Let’s make sure we are good to it in return.”

 “Habituation prevents us from seeing that some of our actions and techniques are counter to our responsibility of protecting the horse and its dignity, the animal that is the very reason we entered the industry.”

 Heird went on to become the inaugural chair of the AQHA’s Animal Welfare Commission, formed in 2012 to protect and improve the welfare of Quarter Horses.
 Since that time, AQHA has made rule changes that prohibit abusive equipment and actions deemed inhumane to the horse; enforcement is accomplished through the observations of show stewards, judges, and show management.

-Horse&Rider has previously reported on issues surrounding humane treatment for horses (see box on page 57).
+Horse&Rider has previously reported on issues surrounding humane treatment for horses (see "Looking Back" box, below.)
 Here, we’ll talk with Dr. Heird for an update on AQHA’s efforts.
 Because the association typically leads the field in groundbreaking changes, its efforts have influenced other organizations in their horse welfare policies.
 In “The Progress so Far” on page 60, we’ll look at some of the specific changes and initiatives AQHA and other groups have launched to date.

 Heird, an AQHA past president, longtime judge, and ongoing member of the Animal Welfare Commission, is also an executive professor and coordinator of the Equine Sciences Initiative at Texas A&M University.

 H&R: From 2012 on, AQHA has made many rule and procedure changes to help insure the well-being of horses.
 What, in your opinion, have been the most noteworthy changes overall, in terms of an ongoing beneficial effect?

 HEIRD: Without question the forming of the Animal Welfare Commission by our Executive Committee in 2012.
 There’s no way to describe the huge effect it’s had.
 It wasn’t too popular when it was first formed, but it’s been incredible how our industry has come around.